 Do you have a specific crop in mind?
 We would be happy to look into it further for you.

-Primary Farm starts at $172,000 our vestibule is $22,500 excl GST.
-For prices on all our other modules please reach out to the team
+Primary Farm starts from $238,000 +GST and our Vestibule from $38,500 +GST.
+For prices on all our other modules please reach out to the team.

 Each 40’ Module (Primary) requires three-phase 50amp services (50amp per phase max demand).
 The primary module draws average 250 kw per day or approximately 10kwh

 Better insulation than a shipping container by about 60%, coupled with a sealed, truly controlled environment, mean external climate influences are much less likely, if any influence at all.
 Brand new, purpose built components will last much longer, >10 years than a repurposed shipping container.
 Used shipping containers come in all sorts of conditions, from pretty good to downright horrible.
 With a Modular Farm you’ll never have to guess what condition your ‘new’ farm will arrive in.

 A bigger container doesn’t necessarily mean more costly or complicated transportation costs.
 Modular Farms are designed to ship via truck, train or barge.
 In Australia there is no need for freight escort.